Colorado

 Be open to learning, asking questions, and trying new things

-Be comfortable spending multiple evenings outside in varying weather conditions
+Be comfortable spending multiple evenings outside in varying conditions

 This is a space to build from where you’re at.